The River Deben, or Woodbridge Haven as it is also known.....

 The website (Eastcoastrivers.com) with downloadable instructions for entry to the River Deben has been discontinued.

 These days life is a lot more organised and the East Coast Pilot website carries charts of both the Deben and the Ore entrances.
-And if this was my cruising ground I'd have an up-to-date copy of that on board.
+We have not supplied a copy of the latest chart of the entrance because the changes are narrowly followed by the East Coast Pilot which updates the information on their download page as appropriate.
+Instead I have included a link to their download page to help you get to the latest chart as easily as possible.
+If this was my cruising ground I'd have an up-to-date copy of that piolot on board.

-This information used to be obtainable in printed form from local chandlers, clubs etc. - so if you come across a copy you should check the print date as it may well be of only historical interest!
+This information used to be obtainable in printed form from local chandlers, clubs etc. - so if you come across a copy you should check the print date as it will be of only historical interest!

 For first timers unsure of themselves can contact the harbour master or his assistant at Felixstowe Ferry (just inside the entrance).
 They will help guide you through the entrance.
-Call "Odd Times" on VHF channel 08, and speak to the harbour master John White (01394 270106 / 07803 476621), or his assistant John Barber (07780 735604).
+Call "Odd Times" on VHF channel 08, and speak to the harbour master John White ( 07803 476621).

 The following is general information about the approach and entrance, but entry shouldn't be attempted without local knowledge or help from the above sources.
 The Admiralty chart provided is up to date but is of limited use as it does not show the locally laid and maintained buoyage in the Deben.

-The first stage in any approach will involve finding the Woodbridge Haven safe watermark which is a red and white spherical buoy (Mo(A)15s).
-Although this buoy is lit none of the others are.... entry at night is definitely NOT recommended.
+The first stage in any approach will involve finding the Woodbridge Haven safe watermark (51 58.24N 001 23.85E) which is a red and white spherical buoy (Mo(A)15s).
+The position of this mark may be incorrect on the UKHO chart and, although this buoy is lit, none of the others are so entry at night is definitely NOT recommended.
 Timing of your entry attempt is important bearing in mind the strengths of the tide.
-At least a couple of hours after low water and well before high water is probably best for newcomers.
+Aiming to pass the Mid Knoll SHM with about two hours of flood left and well before high water is probably best for newcomers.
 (Probably the best time to leave outbound would be around high water, before the ebb really gets going...)

 There is an alternative entrance over "The Knolls" which all the fishermen use but there is an unmarked bar at both ends of that and until that is buoyed and charted it is not recommended to the casual visitor.
 It can be seen at the top of the aerial photo on the East Coast Pilot download.

-It is necessary to keep favouring the eastern side of the Channel to avoid the extensive drying Horse Shoal.
-On your starboard side are moorings and there is a deep water pool in this area... keep heading NNW for the red can Horse Sand buoy which you leave on your port hand side.
-You are now clear of Horse sand, and into the River Deben.
+It is then necessary to keep favouring the eastern side of the Channel to avoid the extensive drying Horse Shoal.
+On your starboard side are moorings and there is a deep water pool in this area... keep heading NNW until you are now clear of Horse sand (used to be marked by a PHM but no longer), and into the River Deben.

 Not exacty pilotage, but this video from Dylan Winter shows entry to the Deben, and gives a feel for the place.